Clicky

 S

--► Sniper Rifles are in an excellent place right now.
-After the nerfs to Linear Fusion Rifles, it only makes sense that Sniper usage picks up, and with options that come stacked with aim assist and excellent perks like Defiance of Yasmin or Beloved, it's easy to see why Snipers have risen up the ranks.
+-► Sniper Rifles are in an excellent spot right now.
+After the nerfs to Linear Fusion Rifles, it only makes sense that Sniper usage picked up.
+And with weapons that come stacked with aim assist and excellent perks, such as the Defiance of Yasmin or Beloved, it's easy to see why Snipers have risen up the ranks.

 PVP Specials